 We compared the Dryad, Hadoop and MPI implementations of ALU SW-G distance calculations using a replicated data set and obtained the following results.
 The data sets were generated by taking a 10000 sequence random sample from a real data set and replicating it 2-5 times.
-Dryad and MPI tests were performed in cluster ref D (Table 2) and the Hadoop tests were performed in cluster ref D, which are two identical Windows HPC and Linux clusters.
+Dryad and MPI tests were performed in cluster ref D (Table 2) and the Hadoop tests were performed in cluster ref A (Table 2) which is identical to cluster ref D, which are two identical Windows HPC and Linux clusters.
 The Dryad & MPI results were adjusted to counter the performance difference of the kernel programs, NAligner and the JAligner in their respective environments, for fair comparison with the Hadoop implementation.